-Professor Benedict joined the Ohio State University faculty in 1970, retiring in 2005.
+Professor Benedict joined The Ohio State University faculty in 1970, retiring in 2005.
 He received his B.A. and M.A. degrees from the University of Illinois, attended the University of Illinois Law School for one year, and earned his Ph.D. from Rice University.
-He has also been a visiting professor at M.I.T., Yale Law School, the University of Sussex in the United Kingdom, and Hokkaido and Doshisha Universities in Japan.
+He has also been a visiting professor at MIT, Yale Law School, the University of Sussex (United Kingdom), and Hokkaido and Doshisha Universities (Japan).
 He also served as adjunct professor of The Ohio State University School of Law, where he remains a visiting scholar.
 He is also regularly a visiting scholar at the University of Texas Law School.

-Professor Benedict has published more than 40 essays in leading American history and law journals, as well as in books of essays.
+Professor Benedict has published more than 45 essays in leading American history and law journals, as well as in books of essays.
 Some of these have been widely reprinted.
 A number have been updated and republished in his Preserving the Constitution: Essays on Politics and the Constitution in the Reconstruction Era (2006).
 He has received many grants, fellowships, and other recognitions and is a fellow of the Society of American Historians.
 He is currently working on Salmon P. Chase and the Constitutional politics of the Civil War Era, to be published by Cambridge University Press.

 Professor Benedict has also been an active member of the history profession.
-He currently serves as Parliamentarian of the American Historical Association from 1988 to 2017, preparing the Association's A Historian's Guide to Copyright (2012).
-He is a past President of the Society for Historians of the Gilded Age and Progressive Era.
-He also serves on the committees, editorial boards, and advisory boards of numerous organizations, journals, and historical projects.
+He served a Parliamentarian of the American Historical Association from 1988 to 2017, preparing the Association's A Historian's Guide to Copyright (2012).
+He is a past President of the Society for Historians of the Gilded Age and Professive Era and has served on the committees, editorial boards, and advisory boards of numerous organizations, journals, and historical projects.